MariPeshko/MiniRT/README.md

 * **sp — sphere**, position of the center, size, R,G,B colors
 * **pl — plane**, position, normal vector (perpendicular to the entire plane), R,G,B colors
 * **cy — cylinder**, position of the center, a vector of axis, diameter, height, R,G,B colors

+Feature: despite the fact that vectors must be in a range from 0 to 1, there is no need to set a normalized vector in a config file.
+Our miniRT normalizes all the vectors during the parsing phase.

 # Examples